 One feature I really enjoy with this juicer is the automatic stop function that kicks in when the juicer exceeds 105 degrees.
 It’s an excellent safety feature and helps deal with the problem some centrifugal juicers have with heating up the juice inside.

 - Extra large feed tube

-This juicer has an 800 watt motor – very powerful, which means it’ll make short work of your beets and carrots.
+This juicer has an 800 watt motor – very powerful, which means it’ll make short work of your beets and carrots (more of the best carrot juicers here).
 It should be able to juice any ingredients that you want to use.